 One of the essential duties of a property manager is marketing vacancies in the rental property.
 Their industry knowledge and experience allow them to know when, how, and where to advertise a vacancy.
-Managers should also be cognizant of when leases are going to expire.
+Managers should also be conscious of when leases expire.
 If the current tenant is not renewing, they should begin listing the apartment for rent before the end of the current tenant’s lease term.
 This will minimize vacancies in the building and continue to build profits for the landlord.

-To effectively advertise your rental vacancies, follow these marketing strategies to fill your vacancy faster:
+To effectively advertise your rental vacancies, follow these marketing strategies:

-- Use high-quality and professional photos of your property to capture the attention and spark people’s interest.
+- Use high-quality professional photos of your property to capture the attention and spark people’s interest.

-- Utilize highly visual social platforms like Instagram and Facebook, where you can easily share photos of your property.
+- Utilize social platforms like Facebook and Instagram to share photos of your property.
 Post at least twice daily to maximize and maintain an active online presence.

-- Order custom signs with essential details, such as your contact number, email address, monthly rent, and the number of bathrooms and bedrooms.
-Place more than one signage in the yard, each with different text and information to draw attention to your property and stand out.
+- Order custom signs with essential details, including your contact number, email address, monthly rent, and the number of bathrooms and bedrooms.

-- Host an open house event to promote your property to a larger audience.
-Curious passersby have the opportunity to look inside your property; in turn, they will tell their friends about it, increasing the exposure of your property.
-Furthermore, an open house is an excellent opportunity to distribute flyers for your other rentals if you own multiple investment properties.
+- Host an open house to promote your property to a larger audience.
+Curious passersby can tour the unit and may tell their friends about it, increasing your exposure.
+An open house is an excellent opportunity to distribute flyers for your other vacancies.

 - Credit score and history